-If enabled, Power Management Tab is available for this device in the Device Manager (Windows).
-So you can mark "Allow this device to wake the computer" option.
+When enabled, Power Management Tab is available for this device in the Device Manager (Windows).
+To wakeup the computer "Allow this device to wake the computer" option must be set in Device Manager.

-A device reset() (or power supply cycle) is needed in order for changes to take effect.
+USB power attributes are only read while USB device enumeration.
+So reset() (or power supply cycle) is needed in order for changes to take effect.

-enable (boo1) - Enable or disable Power Management.
+enable (bool) - Enable or disable Power Management.